Answered By: Kali Van Nimwegen

 Option 3: Remote Computing (Free!)

-Phoenix College provides access to 80 remote computers (40 Windows and 40 Macs) exclusively setup for remote use by students.
-These can be accessed from any device with a web browser, including tablets and Chromebooks, allowing students to work from whatever device they have available to them.
+Phoenix College offers access to 80 remote computers (40 Windows and 40 Macs) specifically designed for remote use by students.
+These can be accessed from any device with a web browser, including tablets and Chromebooks, allowing students to work from any device they have available.

 Adobe Alternatives